• Skip to primary navigation

 Toasting dried mushrooms lightly before making the filling is part of the key to deep flavor here, as is using Calabro ricotta, if you can find it.

-Before I explain why these tastes so good, lets talk about the dough.
 If you're a mushroom hunter who's also likes fresh pasta, the thought's probably occurred to you to that it might be fun to make fresh pasta flavored with dried wild mushrooms.
-But, not so fast.

 Dried bolete mushroom pasta dough